mbezaire/labs/fractions/README.md

 ## Challenge

-After submitting your fraction work, you may continue with these challenges:
+After submitting your fraction work, you may challenge yourself by adding additional functionality to your `Fraction` class.

-1. Add a method to reduce the fraction.
+1. Define a `reduce` method in `Fraction.java` that will reduce the fraction to its lowest terms.
 Find the largest common factor of the numerator and denominator and divide them both by that factor.

-Create a reduce() function that ensures the Fraction is in lowest terms.
-This should be called in the constructor so that Fraction(4, 8) would create a `Fraction` of 1/2.
+Then, call `reduce()` from the constructors in `Fraction` so that instantiating a new `Fraction(4, 8)` would create a `Fraction` of 1/2 instead.

-Create another constructor that takes in a double as a parameter and creates a Fraction object based on this.
+2. Create another constructor that takes in a double as a parameter and creates a Fraction object based on the double value.

 For example,